boikot-xyz/boikot/README.md

 The main product being worked on is the [boikot.xyz](https://boikot.xyz) website which provides access to our data and tools to add new records to it.
 This is a react project in the `site` directory.
 There also some tools for collecting and summarising information in the `scripts` and `backend` directories.

+## MCP

 We also have an MCP server that exposes a tool to lookup company ethics information.
-This is available from the URL `https://mcp.boikot.xyz/mcp`.
+This is available from the URL `https://mcp.boikot.xyz/mcp` with no authentication needed.
+It proviedes one tool called `lookup_company_information` which takes one parameter `company_name` and returns information about the company's ethics.

 ## the dataset